mashlol/omni/README.md

 # Contributing
 Feel free to contribute fixes, features or refactors.
 Just fork & submit a pull request.
-Please make sure the test suite passes, and update it if need be.
+Please make sure the tests pass, and to update them if need be.

 # IRC